frankmeza/rust-notes/15_5_refcell_and_interior_mutability_pattern.md

 Using `RefCell<T>`, we have an outwardly immutable List value.

 But we can use the methods on `RefCell<T>` that provide access to its interior mutability so we can modify our data when we need to.

-The runtime checks of the borrowing rules protect us from data races, and it’s sometimes worth trading a bit of speed for this flexibility in our data structures.
+__The runtime checks of the borrowing rules protect us from data races, and it’s sometimes worth trading a bit of speed for this flexibility in our data structures.__

-The standard library has other types that provide interior mutability, such as `Cell<T>`, which is similar except that instead of giving references to the inner value, the value is copied in and out of the `Cell<T>`.
-There’s also `Mutex<T>`, which offers interior mutability that’s safe to use across threads.
+The standard library has other types that provide interior mutability, such as:

+- `Cell<T>`, which is similar except that instead of giving references to the inner value, the value is copied in and out of the `Cell<T>`.
+- There’s also `Mutex<T>`, which offers interior mutability that’s safe to use across threads.